Back to blog home

 Cover blind spots in campus common areas like cafeterias and auditoriums with panoramic, 360-angle security cameras.

-Security Cameras in School Classrooms
+Classroom Cameras in School Classrooms

 Security Cameras in Outdoor Campus Areas

 Video surveillance in parking lots, sports fields, and outdoor areas helps monitor and secure campus boundaries.
 Smart security cameras can identify trespassers and catch people hopping fences in real-time, so you can take immediate action in urgent situations.
+Implementing robust security camera systems in outdoor areas can enhance overall campus safety and provide real-time monitoring capabilities.

 Illegal Use-Cases for Video Surveillance on Campus